Find out more about The Open University's Psychology courses and qualifications

 Some emotions also have a primarily social function.
-Take guilt - unpleasant feelings such as this can motivate us into doing something a situation and this should help us make amends!
+Take guilt - unpleasant feelings such as this can motivate us into doing something in a situation and this should help us make amends!

-So you should listen to your emotions obvious and subtle, as they are essential in situations where the correct decision requires more than just rational thought."
+So you should listen to your emotions obvious and subtle, as they are essential in situations where the correct decision requires more than just rational thought.

 Find out more

 What Emotions Really Are: The Problem of Psychological Categories